icons8/lunacy-docs/docs/styling.md

 * You can drag these rows of settings up and down to adjust the position of their instances on the canvas.

-* You can temporarily disable some of the settings, by clicking the eye icon in front of the row.
+* You can temporarily disable some of the settings, by clicking the eye icon.

 * To delete a row of settings, select it and click the trash icon.